 Caillet, Marie.
 "Marie's Scrapbooks."
 Society for the Louisiana Iris.
 Society for the Louisiana Iris, n.d.
 Web.
 22 July 2005. from the Society for Louisiana Irises Bulletin #143, March 1991.

 Shankle, George Earlie.
 State Names, Flags, Seals, Songs, Birds, Flowers, and Other Symbols.
 Irvine, Calif.: Reprint Services Corp, Revised edition, 1971.

 Shearer, Benjamin F. and Barbara S. State Names, Seals, Flags and Symbols: A Historical Guide Third Edition, Revised and Expanded.
 Westport, Conn: Greenwood Press, 3 Sub edition, 2001.

 The Society for Louisiana Irises, (http://www.louisianas.org/), September 27, 2005.

 Iris giganticaerulea Small (giant blue iris): USDA, NRCS.
 2004.
 The PLANTS Database, Version 3.5 (http://plants.usda.gov).
 National Plant Data Center, Baton Rouge, LA 70874-4490 USA.

 Iris giganticaerulea Small (Giant blue iris): from Rodney Barton, The University of North Texas Health Science Center.

-Society for Lousiana Irises: Web site of the Society for Louisiana Irises.
+Society for Louisiana Irises: Website of the Society for Louisiana Irises.

-History and Development of The Louisiana Irises: Article by Tom W. Dillard, Little Rock, Arkansas from the pages of the Society of Louisiana Irises.
+History of the Louisiana Irises: Articles by Tom Dillard (Malvern, Arkansas), by Marie Caillet (1985), and Caroline Dormon from the pages of the Society of Louisiana Irises.